0 hidden charges. 0 forex

 There are very few things out there that match the feeling of having your own money.

-After years of being frugal and making the most out of whatever money we got from our parents, earning and being in charge of your money feels like a different ball game altogether.
+After years of being frugal and making the most out of whatever money you got from your parents, earning and being in charge of your own money feels like a different ball game altogether.
 But if you’re adulting, you know everything fun comes with a price.

-And the cost of being in charge of your money is a simple one - messing up your spending habits.
-Going broke as soon as you start earning isn’t on anyone’s list, but is surprisingly common.
+And the cost of being in charge of your money is a simple one —- messing up your spending habits.
+Going broke as soon as you start earning isn’t on anyone’s list but is surprisingly common.
 Heard about financial imposter syndrome?
 Finance gurus have done us a solid and named that habit where you spend more only because you’re now earning more.
-The end result is pretty bad, either you’re broke or are barely making any progress in your savings.
+The end result is pretty bad, either you’re broke or you are making barely any progress in your savings.

-If you aren’t able to stop yourself from shopping or find yourself barely getting by till the next paycheck comes - remove the rose-tinted glasses of employment and see what you’re losing.
-Your financial stability in your early years of working will build habits that might stay on for a lifetime.
+If you aren’t able to stop yourself from shopping or find yourself barely getting by till the next paycheck comes - remove the rose-tinted glasses of employment and see where your money is going .
+Your financial stability in your early years of working will build habits that might stay with you for a lifetime.

-Truth is that none of us looked at wants and needs after fifth grade.
-It’s time to categorize the things you plan on buying into these simple categories.
+The truth is you need to look at your wants and needs and categorise the things you plan on buying into these simple categories.
 You’d be surprised that your gym membership (which you use thrice a month) is actually a want and not a need.

 Let’s not forget to include paying yourself first.
 Each month, when your paycheck comes in, pay all your bills first and put aside money for monthly expenses.
 Then look into what is essential for you to shop, and what can be held up for later in that month.
 Try to break down the things you’ve held up for later and set aside a timeframe to purchase them, rather than immediately.